natcap/invest.users-guide/source/crop_production.rst

 - **Landcover to Crop Table** (required).
 A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code (column *lucode*) to a crop name (column name *crop_name*).
 The crop name must be one of the accepted 175 crops for the percentile model, or 12 for the regression model.
 Accepted crop names for the percentile model can be found in the dataset table ``CropProduction\model_data\crop_nutrient.csv`` while those for the regression model can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.

- Thhe Landcover to Crop Table must have column names *crop_name* and *lucode*.
+ The Landcover to Crop Table must have column names *crop_name* and *lucode*.
 An example is given below:

     ========= ======
     crop_name lucode